 Facing Foreclosure in New Jersey?
 Here Are Your Options

 If you're dealing with foreclosure in New Jersey, you're probably feeling overwhelmed and unsure of what to do next.
 That's completely normal.
 But the most important thing I can tell you is this: you likely still have options.
+I've laid them all out — including how to tell which ones are still open at your stage — on my NJ foreclosure help page, and we'll walk through the big ones below.

 Watch: Your Foreclosure Options in New Jersey